Canada Flag

 Niagara Falls Photo Gallery

 Niagara is about a 2-hour drive from Toronto.
 Luckily, the casino buses run very frequently so it is easy to reach this beautiful border town, and win your bus fare back in the process.
+Alternatively, GO Transit also has regular service although their station is not near the main touristy areas.

 Fallsview Casino towers over the Niagara River.